divya-ninja/habit-tracker/README.md

 # Habit Tracker App
 ## It is a web app made using React JS which allows the user to keep a track of the habits for a week.
+User can add new habits and can delete previous habits.
 ## User can keep the track of a habit by marking the days of the corresponding habit with done, not-done or leaving it blank.
 ### Link to the website: https://habit-tracker-b3565.web.app/